lickybuay/docker-nginx-php/README.md

 # Docker Ngnix PHP 8
-Docker Image made for a project startup using ngnix with php 8.
+Docker Image made for a project startup using ngnix with php 8 (With mysqli pdo pdo_mysql pdo_pgsql pgsql Support ).

 If you need more help working with docker, please check the official documentation in [https://docs.docker.com/](https://docs.docker.com/).